fivexl/website/content/blog/container-hardening-guide/index.md

       pip install --no-cache-dir "poetry==${POETRY_VERSION}"
     ```

-    Additionally, it is advisable to use a specific version of the image rather than the 'latest' tag.
-By doing so, you can minimize the risk of inadvertently downloading a new version that may contain not aknowledjet CVEs or bugs.
+    Additionally, it is advisable to use a specific version of the image instead of the 'latest' tag.
+By doing so, you can minimize the risk of inadvertently downloading a new version that may contain unacknowledged CVEs or bugs.

     ```dockerfile
     ARG PYTHON_RUNTIME_IMAGE_TAG=b67186b00dc766a298ceb9dd981ef02ae0530c29